curiosdevcookie/Programming-Elixir-by-Dave-Thomas/exercises_and_solutions/chapter_7_lists_and_recursion/ListsAndRecursion.md

 ## More Complex List Patterns

-Elixir supports prepending multiple elements to a list using the join operator.
+Elixir supports prepending multiple elements to a list using the | operator.

 ```zsh
 iex(43)> [1,2,3 | [5,6]]